isomerpages/mlaw-corp/_covid19/02-H-Construction.md

 *	Additionally, section 6(3) allows you to make an application to extend the term of the bond to the issuer of the bond.
 This must be done not less than 7 days before the expiry of the bond.
 A notice of the application (to extend the term of the bond) must also be served on the other parties to the construction contract at the same time.

-* Once you have done the above, section 6(3) of the Act provides that the term of the bond will be extended under the Act to a date 7 days after the end of the prescribed period (i.e., extended to 7 October 2021) or such other date agreed between you, the other parties to the construction contract, and the issuer of the bond.
+* Once you have done the above, section 6(3) of the Act provides that the term of the bond will be extended under the Act to a date 7 days after the end of the prescribed period (i.e., extended to 7 March 2022) or such other date agreed between you, the other parties to the construction contract, and the issuer of the bond.